jfhammell/stcolumba/pages/pages-root-folder/index.md

   title: "COVID-19"
   url: /2021/red-stage/
   image: widget-covid-19-640x384.png
-  text: "Due to the provincial lockdown, in-person worship services and facility rentals will be suspended from December 26 until January 23."
+  text: "In-person worship services and facility rentals have been suspended.
+We hope to be able to re-open on March 28."
 #  url: /2020/amber-stage-update/
 #  text: "Precautions have been put in place following the diocese pandemic plan to ensure a safe worship space.<br/>Due to the provincial lockdown, in-person worship services will be suspended from December 26 until January 23."

+widget3:
+  title: "Holy Week"
+  url: /2021/holy-week/
+  image: widget-holy-week-2020-640x384.png
+  text: "Holy Week services begin on March 28.
+We hope to be able to have in-person services.
+Please return to our website to confirm."

 #widget3:
 #  title: "Facilities"